Shizuku-in/shizuku-in.github.io/pages/about.md

 > Hello, welcome to Visual Art CD Archive.

-This website is used to publish CD resources, the download methods are BaiduDisk and Telegram Channel
+Release CD, the download urls are BaiduDisk and Telegram Channel

 ## Contact me